Here is a handy and usefull design for all my coasters. The Coaster Holder Voronoi holds ( round) coasters with a 100mm diameter.

 Greet Raimon Elctrncs!

 Raimon Elctrncs is a 3D designer.
 Has been designing since 2017.
 He is an active member of several websites dedicated to the sharing of user-created digital design files.
 He finished the project of building a Velleman K8200 3D printer kit.
-A little tip is given.
-But for now.. consider these designs as an contribution to the 3D printing community (..you).
+The designs are a contribution to the 3D printing community (..you).

 Upcoming project will contain just what came to mind.